-As the cold weather in Canada starts to lift, the light at the end of the cold winter tunnel starts to come into view and it’s time to start planning your perfect summer vacation.
-Wondering where to go for summer in our Great North?
+As the cold weather in Canada starts to lift, the light at the end of the winter tunnel starts to come into view and it’s time to start planning your perfect summer vacation.
+Wondering about some of the most beautiful places in Canada to visit for a staycation this year?
 We’ve rounded up the top 11 vacation spots for a summer in Canada to remember.

 1. Victoria, British Columbia

-Best place in Canada for foodies and culture lovers
+Best place to visit in Canada for foodies and culture lovers

-British Columbia’s capital city is known for its sunny summer weather and abundance of outdoor activities.
-Activities like kayaking, whale watching, and hiking make Victoria a great family vacation destination.
+British Columbia’s beautiful capital city is known for its sunny summer weather and the abundance of outdoor experiences (and stunning scenery!) that can be found here.
+The weather in Victoria is actually pleasant year-round, and this city is known for being one of the warmest places in Canada.
+But the summer months in Victoria are when the luscious greenery of Vancouver Island is at its peak, making for epic island hiking experiences and sightseeing you won’t find anywhere else in Canada.
+Summer activities like kayaking and whale watching also make Victoria a great family vacation destination.
 You can also experience the city’s culture with its numerous festivals like the Victoria Fringe Festival, Feast of Fields, Great Canadian Beer Festival or the Vegtoria Festival, Victoria’s annual vegan festival.

-The city’s surrounding area produces some of Canada’s top sustainable food.
+Victoria’s surrounding area produces some of Canada’s top sustainable food experiences.
 Visit farm-to-table restaurants such as 10 Acres, Fickle Fig Farm Market, Nourish Kitchen & Café, or Charlotte & The Quail.
-Victoria is also part of British Columbia’s Ale Trail.
-Sample some of Canada’s best brews with a self-guided craft brew itinerary.
-Alternatively, you can go on a biking beer tour with The Pedaler or Rolling Barrel.
-Also, don’t forget to stop and smell the flowers at Butchart Gardens.
+The city is also part of British Columbia’s Ale Trail, where travellers can sample some of Canada’s best West Coast beers with a self-guided craft brew itinerary.
+Or, take things to the next level and go on a biking beer tour!
+Some beer bike tours to try are with The Pedaler or Rolling Barrel.
+One of the top things to do in Victoria is to visit Butchart Gardens, so make sure to stop here to explore everything from the Rose Garden to the Mediterranean Garden, which features 110 varieties of plants.

 The Magnolia Hotel & Spa is a luxury boutique hotel located steps from Victoria’s Inner Harbour.
 With only 64 rooms, each guest experience is unique.
 Also, the hotel offers curated trails and tours of the city and bike rentals.